top of page

 You may want to quickly read some of the FAQs HERE

-Looking back, the term 'genetic engineering' seems to be a misnomer!
-Clearly, people practiced ‘probability’ in the name of 'engineering'...
+Looking back, the term 'genetic engineering' seems to be a bit of exaggeration!

 contact